znields/air-jam/README.md

 An average guitar or drum kit of a person starting out costs $300.
 AirJam especially works for those who do not have access to, or cannot afford traditional instruments and music classes.
 We have a beautifully minimal UI interface to help users learn the instruments.

 **AirJam enables:**
-Party People
+Party People,
-Musicians
+Musicians,
-Students
+Students,
-Relaxers
+Relaxers,
-Artists
+Artists,
 Dancers